-The Lord has called some people to provide spiritual support and guidance to individuals of special settings outside of the local church context.
+The Lord has called some people to provide spiritual support and guidance to individuals in special settings outside of the local church context.
 Such ministers are often called chaplains.
 Grace Seminary’s Master of Divinity—Chaplaincy Studies is designed to prepare students who feel called to such a ministry.
-The degree will provide a solid biblical and theological underpinning as well as a balanced training of pastoral counseling skills and intercultural studies.
-This will provide a solid foundational training that uniquely prepares individuals for ministry in military, hospital, sports, marketplace and prison settings.
+The degree will provide a solid biblical and theological underpinning as well as a balanced training in pastoral counseling skills and intercultural studies.
+This will provide a solid foundational training that prepares individuals for ministry in military, hospital, sports, marketplace and prison settings.

 Examples of courses in this major:

-This course will examine the theological foundations as a basis for counseling, specifically as it pertains to personality, God’s design for proper functioning, what goes wrong, and possible solutions.
+This course will examine the theological foundations as a basis for counseling, specifically as it pertains to personality, God’s design for proper functioning, what goes wrong and possible solutions.
 Pertinent theological topics will also be discussed.

-This course will examine the theoretical constructs inherent in proper functioning of both the marital relationship and for the family.
+This course will examine the theoretical constructs inherent in proper functioning of both the marital relationship and the family.
 Students will explore how the counselor can implement knowledge and skills necessary to aid in the mending of marriages and the restoration of proper family functioning.
 A major focus will be conflict resolution.

-This course will examine drug and alcohol counseling, other addictions, DSM-IV- TR criteria, the addictive process, and treatment issues.
+This course will examine drug and alcohol counseling, other addictions, DSM-IV-TR criteria, the addictive process and treatment issues.

 The individuals who will challenge you to learn: